-Renown Pictures are delighted to present THE CRIME COLLECTION VOLUME 3, with 10 fabulous vintage crime drama films in a superb 3 DVD Box Set.
-The collection kicks off with
+Renown Pictures are delighted to present CRIME COLLECTION VOLUME 3, with 10 fabulous vintage crime drama films in a superb 3-DVD Box Set.
+The collection includes the following:

 BLACKOUT (1950) directed by John Gilling.
 Starring Dinah Sheridan and Maxwell Reed as a blind man who stumbles across a dead man and starts investigating when his sight is restored.